 Are you taking your dog to Spain?
-We understand that, because a vacation is obviously not complete without your four-legged friend!
-In almost all Bonvida villas dogs are welcome and you can specify when booking if you are bringing a pet.
-We even offer dog-friendly vacation villas.
+We understand, because a vacation is obviously not complete without your four-legged friend!
+Dogs are welcome in almost all our villas and you can specify when booking if you are bringing a pet.
+We even offer pet-friendly vacation villas.

 We offer several spacious vacation villas where your dog will feel right at home.
 These villas are fully fenced, have a large garden (with plenty of shade), good access, as few stairs as possible and they are in close proximity to the forest or beach.
 In each villa there is a handy information folder with phone numbers and addresses of good veterinarians in the area.
 A peace of mind.

 The area of the Costa Brava lends itself perfectly to pets.
 There are many hiking areas and most restaurants welcome dogs, on the outdoor terrace always.
 And what is very nice; there are some nice dog beaches nearby!
 You can fully enjoy yourself here together and for the dog it is an unforgettable experience.
 Read all about the dog beaches of the Costa Brava here

 Before the journey begins

 For a relaxing trip, however, it is important to prepare well.
 That is why we would like to give you some tips so that you can enjoy the vacation together to the fullest.

 When you take your dog to Spain, a registered chip, an animal passport and a valid Rabies vaccination is mandatory.
 The veterinarian can also inform you about other preventive measures against ticks, for example.
 It always takes some time for the vaccinations or remedies to take effect, so don't wait too long with this.

 What is not mandatory, but convenient, is insurance for your dog.
 Most travel insurance policies cover medical expenses for the traveling party, but not for the dog!
 Still handy to take out this extra.
 Also ask if your third-party insurance covers damage and/or accidents abroad.
 Read more about insurances